5.1 Evaluation Purpose and Types

 Test Your Knowledge

-A grant manager asks whether all planned workshops were delivered with the approved lesson plan.
+A grant manager asks whether all planned workshops were delivered using the approved lesson plan.
 What should be measured first?

 A